Reigate: Healthcare

 The nearest accident & emergency department is at East Surrey Hospital (3.7 km).
-As of 2021, the GP practice on Yorke Road.
+As of 2023, the GP practice is in Yorke Road.

 Economy

 At one time the airline Air Europe had its head office in Europe House in Reigate.
-Redland plc the FTSE 100 building materials company was headquartered in Reigate before its acquisition by Lafarge.
-The insurance company Esure is in the former Redland headquarters, and the Redland brick sculpture remains in front of the building.
+Redland plc, the FTSE 100 building materials company, was headquartered in Reigate before its acquisition by Lafarge, and its former headquarters are now occupied by the insurance company esure.

-Canon UK had their headquarters on the southern outskirts of Reigate.
+Canon UK had its headquarters on the southern outskirts of Reigate.
 The building, opened by Prince Philip, Duke of Edinburgh in 2000, has won numerous design and 'green' awards.

 The European headquarters of Kimberly-Clark are on London Road in the town, just south of Reigate railway station.
-Further along London Road towards the town centre can be found the former European headquarters of Willis Towers Watson, prior to the merger with Willis where the global and British headquarters relocated to Lime Street in London in front of which is a life-size bronze of Margot Fonteyn and a huge picturesque cedar tree.
+Further along London Road towards the town centre can be found the former European headquarters of Willis Towers Watson, prior to the merger with Willis, when the global and British headquarters relocated to Lime Street in London.

-Reigate is home to Pilgrim Brewery, which moved to its West Street address in 1984.
-It was the first new brewery to be established in Surrey for over a century and whose beers are brewed using the local water.
+Pilgrim Brewery was founded in 1982 and moved to West Street in 1984.
+It was the first new brewery to be established in Surrey for over a century.